Pork Tenderloin With Chimichurri Verde

 Perfectly browned & crispy on the outside, while still juicy on the inside The pork is served perfectly cooked with a side of herby & bright Chimichurri Verde.
 This easy pork tenderloin with Chimichurri Verde is great any night of the week

-Total Time 1 d 1 hr 25 mins
+Total Time 1 day 1 hour 25 minutes

 Course Dinner, Main Course